xiaoyang-sde/knowledge-base/docs/distributed-systems/04-raft.md

 If the follower and candidate crashes, future RPCs will fail and be retried indefinitely until the crashed server restarts.
 Because the RPCs are idempotent, duplicated RPCs won't change the state of the server.

-To ensure the system is making process, the `boardcastTime` should be an order of magnitude less than the `electionTimeout`, and the `electionTimeout` should be a few order of magnitude less than the `MTBF`, the average time between failures for a single server.
+To ensure the system is making process, the `broadcastTime` should be an order of magnitude less than the `electionTimeout`, and the `electionTimeout` should be a few order of magnitude less than the `MTBF`, the average time between failures for a single server.

 ### Log compaction